JD.com Inc. (JD) Shares Down Despite Recent Market Volatility

 JP Morgan gave a rating of “Neutral” to JD, setting the target price at $58 in the report published on May 16th of the previous year.

-During the last 5 trading sessions, JD fell by -9.59%, which changed the moving average for the period of 200-days by -42.90% in comparison to the 20-day moving average, which settled at $40.17.
-In addition, JD.com Inc. saw -34.35% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, JD rose by +0.41%, which changed the moving average for the period of 200-days by -43.75% in comparison to the 20-day moving average, which settled at $39.96.
+In addition, JD.com Inc. saw -33.90% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for JD